Not so fast!!!

-I knew all along that there are many variables that co-vary with the language of instruction.
-These include: 1) teacher absenteeism, 2) a disconnect between the test and material taught, 3) lower pay, 4) instructional strategies used, 5) language of instruction, and the list goes on and on.
-Watch my videos on you tube under Kibogoji Conversations and read my other articles on the state of the education system in Tanzania on the http://www.kibogoji.com.
-In some of these articles I have attempted to explain in detail the solutions to this year in and year out problem in pass rates.
+As an educationalist myself, I knew all along that there are many variables that co-vary with the language of instruction.
+These may include: 1) teacher absenteeism, 2) a disconnect between the test and material taught, 3) lower pay, 4) instructional strategies used, 5) language of instruction, and the list doesn’t end there.
+Watch my Factors Affecting the Education System in Tanzania video on you tube under Kibogoji Conversations and read my other articles on the state of the education system in Tanzania here.
+In some of these articles I attempted to explain in detail the solutions to this year in and year out problem in exam achievement.

 Here is a blog post with more information on the same subject.
 Click here to read the post.

-To add salt to the wound, here are this year’s standard seven results as broken down by the IPP MEDIAs’ newspaper.
-Off-course, standard seven students are all taught in Swahili except for the subject of English.
+To add salt to a wound, here are this year’s standard seven results as broken down by the IPP MEDIAs’ newspaper.
+Of-course, standard seven students are all taught in Swahili except for the subject of English.
 Below are the numbers showing how they did in the examination.

 Total number of students who took the exam: 456,082.